What is SPF flattening (and when to actually use it)

 …and when to avoid it

-2. Split your streams by subdomain.
-Marketing on news.your-domain.com, transactional on notif.your-domain.com: each subdomain has its own ten-resolution budget, and you keep the includes maintained by the providers.
-It's the most durable approach, and the one we recommend first.
+news.example.com, transactional onnotif.example.com: each subdomain has its own ten-resolution budget, and the includes stay maintained by the providers.
+It's the most durable approach, and the one we recommend first. - Replacing only the stable-IP providers with

-3. Replace only the stable-IP providers with ip4:, leaving the moving ones as includes.
+ip4:, leaving the moving ones as includes.

 In the vast majority of cases, those three levers are enough to get back under ten without the debt of full flattening.
 The detailed sequence is in the 10-lookup limit.

-Verify after flattening
+Verifying after flattening

 Frequently asked questions

 Does flattening improve deliverability?
 Not directly.
-It fixes a PermError that was hurting your deliverability — so the net effect can be positive.
+It fixes a PermError that was hurting deliverability — so the net effect can be positive.
 But flattening an SPF already under the limit adds nothing and brings debt.

 Does flattening also bypass DKIM's limits?
 The question doesn't arise: DKIM has no resolution limit.
 The ten-lookup problem is specific to SPF.
-That's actually a reason to take care of your more robust DKIM alignment — see how the three protocols work together.
+That's actually a reason to take care of the more robust DKIM alignment — see how the three protocols work together.

 Does flattening fix the duplicate SPF record problem?
 No, those are two separate issues.
 Having two v=spf1 records is a configuration error to fix by merging into one — independently of the resolution count.

-Let Thomas pick the right approach
+Thomas picks the right approach

 Related guides